stripcycle/zolo-snapshot/README.md

 # TODO

-* handle data inconsistencies - some article cards don't have an address because they are too new
 * .csv output
 * summary stats - some done but needs work...
-* use GSheets as data analysis tool
-  * create raw csv structure
-  * upload into GSheets worksheet
-** run analysis scripts using API as datasource

 * assessed value / price history from gov't
 * MLS # somehow?
 * capture lat/long per address